ioquatix/speaker-ceiling-mount/README.md

-# Speaker Roof Mount
+# Speaker Ceiling Mount

-This repository contains a part for mounting speakers to a roof.
+This repository contains a part for mounting speakers to the ceiling.
 The speaker must have a 18x45mm to attach the mounts.

 ## Motivation